NYC summer bucket list: What to do before it's too late

 Remember all those big summer plans you made while hiding from yet another polar vortex inside your dark, frigid apartment a few months ago?

-Well, you may feel like the sun has just begun to shine (we sure do), but believe it or not, June has come and gone.
+Well, you may feel like the sun has just begun to shine (we sure do), but believe it or not, August is already here.

 There's still time to enjoy the season, but let's face it: The pressure is on to get through your summer bucket list.
 We're here to help you prioritize.